 Salt and pepper

-- In a medium bowl, whisk together the vinegar and mustard.
+- In a medium bowl, whisk together the balsamic and mustard.
 Slowly pour in the olive oil, whisking constantly until combined.
 Season with salt and pepper.

 Source: Rachel Ray

 - If it’s too strong, try adding a bit of honey or brown sugar to sweeten.

 - Include a bit of good mustard (like Dijon), it adds flavor as well as helps prevent separating (it helps thicken it a bit too).
 Mix it with the vinegar first before adding the oil.